 3. Keeping blinds or curtains drawn in colder and very hot weather

 In cold weather this can help insulate the window from draughts and cold air on the pane.
 In hotter weather it can reduce the amount of sunlight striking the interior, reducing the need for air conditioning.
 Web Blinds have a number of options on their website and they are giving away some excellent coupons and promo codes for their products.
-To see discounts for other stocks click here.

 This can be made a whole lot easier by having different bins for different recycling categories and labelling them so that nobody is in any doubt.
 Having a bin specifically for empty cartons of milk, water bottles and juice containers will simplify the process for all the family.
 Recycling garden waste with composting allows you to get rid of waste without burning and give you some fertilizer at the end of the process.
 If you don’t have options for recycling near you then approach your city or town council.